Cuprate/cuprate/rpc/types/README.md

 `binary` here is (de)serialized as a normal [`String`].
 In order to be clear on which fields contain binary data, the struct fields that have them will use [`crate::BinaryString`] instead of [`String`].

-TODO: list the specific types.
+- TODO: list the specific types.
+- TODO: we need to figure out a type that (de)serializes correctly, `String` errors with `serde_json`

 # Feature flags
 List of feature flags for `cuprate-rpc-types`.